Taylor Flint: Orlando Pride (2020–2021)

 On January 16, 2020, Flint was selected with the third overall pick in the 2020 NWSL College Draft by Orlando Pride who traded up during the draft in order to select her.
-Taken third overall, Flint became the highest draft selection in Orlando Pride history.
+Flint became the highest draft selection in Orlando Pride history.
 On February 11, 2020, she signed a one-year contract with an option for an additional year.
 With preseason and the ensuing NWSL schedule canceled in March due to the coronavirus pandemic, the NWSL eventually scheduled a smaller 2020 NWSL Challenge Cup replacement tournament in June.
 However, on June 22, Orlando Pride withdrew from the tournament following positive COVID-19 tests among both players and staff.

 Flint returned to Orlando following her loan spell ahead of the 2021 season, making her professional NWSL debut for the club on April 10, 2021, starting and scoring a 44th-minute equalizer in the team's Challenge Cup opener against Racing Louisville.